mikenakis/Public/intertwine/README.md

 - A zero-based method index. <sup>(*1)</sup>

 For any interface `T` it is possible to have an **_Entwiner_** and an **_Untwiner_**.
-- The entwiner of interface `T` is an object that implements `T` by delegating to an instance of `AnyCall`.
+- The entwiner of interface `T` is an object that implements `T` by delegating to an instance of `Anycall`.
-- The untwiner of interface `T` is an object that implements `AnyCall` by delegating to an instance of `T`.
+- The untwiner of interface `T` is an object that implements `Anycall` by delegating to an instance of `T`.

 More specifically, the entwiner of `T` does the following:
-- Accepts an instance of `AnyCall` as a constructor parameter and stores it in `final` field `exitPoint`.
+- Accepts an instance of `Anycall` as a constructor parameter and stores it in `final` field `exitPoint`.
 - Implements each method of `T` as follows:
   - Packs the parameters that were passed to the method into an array of `Object`, performing any boxing necessary.
   - Invokes `exitPoint` passing it a key that uniquely identifies the method, and the array of parameters.